 “Together we can reduce morbidity and mortality by eliminating environmental and occupational exposures during and after hurricane events.” – Vincent Lafronza, president and CEO, NNPHI.

-The National Coordinating Center for Public Health Training (NCCPHT) at NNPHI will coordinate efforts across five jurisdictions led by member institutes that will serve as technical assistance centers for the project:
+The National Coordinating Center for Public Health Training (NCCPHT) at NNPHI is coordinating efforts across five technical assistance center led by public health institutes and public health training centers: